We all have fairytales we’ve built up in our minds. Those great kingdoms we so greatly desire and hold deep inside our hearts.

 There are many desires, fairytales, and kingdoms we would’ve chosen if we could have been in total control…but the truth is, “life” happens.

 Relationships end.
-Financial and marital issues are far too real.
+Finances may collapse.
+Family and marital issues are far too real.
 Illness and disabilities happen.
+A spouse may commit adultery and leave you heartbroken.
+Children may rebel or greatly mistreat you.
+Friends and family may betray your heart and trust.
+Infertility hurts your heart and hope deeply.
+In-laws (parents or children) may reject you.
+Loved ones die.
 People fail us…and we fail them.
 Plans we make crash and burn.
-Fairytales we’ve created in our hearts crumble and are compromised or destroyed…by others, ourselves, or “life.”
+Fairytales we’ve created in our heart crumble and are compromised or destroyed…by others, ourselves, or “life.”

 This past year may have been a real challenge for you…maybe the last decade, or your whole life has been difficult.
 Perhaps you have seen the fairytale you greatly desired fade right out of sight.